 Use these resources in combination with networking to set yourself up for success!
 Searching for jobs through online portals, websites, and newspaper ads is only one part of the process of finding a job.
-Using these resources should not be the primary way you look for a position.
-Instead, use them as part of a process that also includes networking.

-Please read this Public Announcement from the FBI regarding employment scams targeting college students. https://www.ic3.gov/media/2017/170118.aspx
+Please read this Public Announcement from the Federal Trade Commission

-Career Services does our best to research the integrity of positions listed, but if an offer or posting seems “too good to be true,” be cautious.
+The Career Hub does our best to research the integrity of positions listed, but if an offer or posting seems “too good to be true,” be cautious.